heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Container probes.md

 If your app has a strict dependency on back-end services, you can implement both a liveness and a readiness probe.
 The liveness probe passes when the app itself is healthy, but the readiness probe additionally checks that each required back-end service is available.
 This helps you avoid directing traffic to Pods that can only respond with error messages.

-If your container needs to work on loading large data, configuration files, or migrations during startup, you can use a [startup probe](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#when-should-you-use-a-startup-probe).
+If your container needs to work on loading large data, configuration files, or migrations during startup, you can use a [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#when-should-you-use-a-startup-probe).
 However, if you want to detect the difference between an app that has failed and an app that is still processing its startup data, you might prefer a readiness probe.

 #### Note: